 NOTE: The OLT will reboot automatically after the recovery process completes.
 During the process the fans may spin at full speed.

-5. A successful recovery will allow management access via the web UI or CLI using the default 192.168.1.1 IP address on the management port.
+5. A successful recovery will allow management access via the web UI or CLI using the DHCP assigned IP address or the fallback address (192.168.1.20) on the management port.